Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 # Exceptions

-These heuristics are not hard rules, and in some cases it is best to ignore them.
+These are not hard rules.
+In some cases it is best to ignore them.

 One of these is when calling code from libraries that takes or returns a `dict`.
 This is common when serializing or de-serializing data, like in the standard